![]() |

 Try this link for plenty of Austria information.

-From Waterloo through the Channel Tunnel to Lille.
-Thence, to Basel, Bern, Brig & see under Air above.
-You will have to change in Lille, probably in Basel & usually, at Bern for the Berner Oberland or the Pennine Alps.
+From London St. Pancras through the Channel Tunnel to Paris Gare du Nord.
+Take the Metro to the Gare de Lyon, changing at Le Chatelet.
+TGV Lyria to Basel & Zürich, Bern, Brig & see under Air above.
+You will probably have to change in Basel & usually, at Bern for the Berner Oberland or Brig & Visp.
+With the Lötschberg Basis Tunnel now open, it takes only two hours from Basel to Brig.

-It's a Long Way & two sensible day's driving to most mountain bases.
-I have never done it.
+It's a Long Way & two reasonable day's driving to most mountain bases.
+I have never done it out but have, back.

-If heading for Zermatt, you cannot drive the last bit from Täsch but must take the train (sfr3.60 in 1999).
+If heading for Zermatt, you cannot drive the last bit from Täsch but must take the train (sfr3.60 in 1999 but hight now).

-You will need to buy a pass to use Swiss motorways unless you are going to struggle on the normal roads.
+You will need to buy a pass to use Swiss motorways (expensive) unless you are going to struggle on the normal roads, but, using these, you can still get to Brig in two days.

 ...you will need somewhere to stay.
-Out of season, which is the ski season (when you won't be walking!) and August, there is no trouble finding accommodation to your taste, from five star hotels to the camp site (but Adam & Janice Bloom say, watch out for Italian public holidays, when everywhere in the Italian Alps is booked solid).
+Out of season, (the season being ski time, when you won't be walking! and August), there is no trouble finding accommodation to your taste, from five star hotels to the camp site (but Adam & Janice Bloom say, watch out for Italian public holidays, when everywhere in the Italian Alps is booked solid).
+Also, watch out for masses of Japanese in Zermatt or Grindelwald.
 If you have to go in August, book.
 You can get brochures from the Tourist Office.
 The huts up the mountain never turn anyone away but it can become very cramped if the weather turns nasty & everyone in that area heads for the same hut.
 The 60 person Dent Blanche Hut once had 300 people packed into it.

 This link goes to Topin's web-cams.